Neovici/cosmoz-omnitable/docs/documentation.md

 </cosmoz-omnitable-column>
 ```

+The `name` attribute is mandatory and must be distinct among all columns.
+It identifies the column when using the `group-on` and `sort-on` attributes for the whole table.

 The `value-path` attribute is a dot separated string like (`foo`
 or `foo.bar.baz`) representing the path to value of an item displayed by
 the column.